w3f/1KC/README.md

 > For more information about Web3 Foundation, please visit the [About page](https://web3.foundation/about/)
 > on our website.

 ## How to Participate

-You can signal your intent to participate by:

-1. Choosing a task from this [list](https://github.com/orgs/w3f/projects/13) of open tasks
-2. Then filling out this [typeform](https://form.typeform.com/to/I9vjnCcI)
+Update: The Pilot phase has ended

 ### Process